 How child support payments can come to an end

-Today, we have spent a great deal of time discussing what child support payments are and how to get them started in Texas.
-I want to close out today's blog posts by discussing what sort of circumstances may arise in your life or in that of your children that could see your child support obligation come to an end.
+Today, we have discussed child support payments and how to get them started in Texas.
+I want to close out today's blog posts by discussing what sort of circumstances may arise in your life or that of your children that could see your child support obligation end.
 It's not as if you don't like to support your children financially.
 You have dutifully paid child support as required for many years.
 However, you would prefer to make those payments directly to your child rather than have them go through your Co-parent.
-The question remains: in what circumstances are you able to cancel your child support obligation?
+The question remains: in what circumstances can you cancel your child support obligation?

 The obligation to pay child support typically ends when your child turns 18 or graduates from high school

-Once your child reaches either of these milestones, you would need to file a petition to terminate child support withholding in the same court that your divorce or child custody came from.
+Once your child reaches either of these milestones, you must file a petition to terminate child support withholding in the same court that your divorce or child custody came from.
 You would provide evidence that your child had either turned 18 or graduated from high school.
 At that point, a judge would sign an order terminating your child support obligation that would be sent to the Texas attorney general's office.
-A correspondence would then be sent to your employer that no longer obligates them to withhold money to pay for child support each month.
+A correspondence would then be sent to your employer, which no longer obligates them to withhold money to pay for monthly child support.

 There are other circumstances in which your obligation to pay child support can come to an end that does not involve your child aging out of the process.
-For instance, your child can apply to become an emancipated individual, which means that they would become financially independent and supportive of themself irrespective of any money from you.
-This could occur if your child left home and lived elsewhere, married, or join the military before high school graduation.
+For instance, your child can apply to become an emancipated individual, meaning they would become financially independent and supportive of themselves irrespective of any money from you.
+This could occur if your child left home, lived elsewhere, married, or joined the military before high school graduation.
 In this case, your child support obligation would end, and he would follow the procedure outlined above to end the obligation with the court and your employer.

 On the flip side, your duty and obligation to pay child support can be extended past your child's 18th birthday or graduation from high school.
 I am thinking about circumstances in which your child has special needs, mental or physical, that require ongoing support past the age of majority.
 Typically an arrangement would have been made in your divorce or child custody case for ongoing support to be made by you after high school graduation or the 18th birthday of your child.